jonvet/blog/_posts/2023-12-29-entanglement.md

 # Making things more concrete
 Rather than talking about our qubits as abstract concepts, let's consider the case where we run an experiment using photons.
-Imagine we have a laser can shoot an individual photon onto some kind of crystal, which produces the entangled state $\Psi^{+}$ above.
+Imagine we have a laser that can shoot an individual photon onto some kind of crystal, which produces the entangled state $\Psi^{+}$ above.
 And since we are talking about photons specifically, let's use the photon's polarization to describe which state they're in.

 In particular, let's say that a vertically polarized photon corresponds to the state $\ket{V}$ and a horizontally polarized photon to state $\ket{H}$.
 So our entangled state now looks like $\frac{\ket{VH}+\ket{HV}}{\sqrt{2}}$.